joris97jansen/holy-project/README.md

 ## Server Setup
 In order to setup the server and install the necessary dependencies, we'll use this Repo in combition with Ansible (playbook & vault).

-First things first, you have to create a server at Hertzner, and get its IPv4 address.
+First things first, you have to create a server at Hetzner, and get its IPv4 address.
 The settings I used for the server are:
 - Location: Helsinki
 - Image: Debian 13